LiveNathan/blog/_posts/overlap-save.md

 # Overlap Save Method for Frequency Domain Convolution: A Developer's Guide

-As a sound engineer turned software developer I know a little about audio and a little about signal processing, but not enough to say, write a convolution function from scratch.
-So when I got to the point in my work on [GainGuardian](https://www.gainguardian.com/) that I needed to switch from time domain convolutin to frequency domain convolution I started looking around for frameworks and examples in Java, I decided to write my own.
-There are many examples for matlab and a few for C and python, but nothing that felt readable and approachable.
-Most materials were either too mathematical or too abstract.
+As a sound engineer turned a software developer, I know a little about audio and a little about signal processing, but not enough to, say, write a convolution function from scratch.
+When I reached the point in my work on [GainGuardian](https://www.gainguardian.com/) where I needed to switch from time domain convolution to frequency domain convolution, I started looking around for frameworks and examples in Java.
+Finding nothing that felt readable and approachable, I decided to write my own.

+There are many examples for MATLAB and a few for C and Python, but most materials were either too mathematical or too abstract.

-> C is great for machines, not for people.
+> C is great for machines, not for people. — Josh Long

 Yes, shots fired indeed.